ManualForArchipelago/Manual/docs/making/regions.md

 Observe that the Overworld does _not_ connect to Manor Basement, but Spooky Manor does.
 There's no way in this game to go straight from the Overworld to the Basement _without_ going through the rest of the manor first.
 This means that you require the items necessary to get into the manor _and_ the items to get into the basement before you can access any locations in the basement.

-Please note that `connects_to` connections are _one-directional_.
+Please note that `connects_to` connections are _one-directional_ when defined, because it is implied that you can travel backwards across a connection that you already used.
 If you had some other way to access the Manor Basement without going through Spooky Manor, it would NOT necessarily give you access to the Spooky Manor as well, unless you specifically define it in Manor Basement's `connects_to`.